usernameisleye/quote-generator/README.md

 # quote-generator
-A random quote generator capable of copying, reading out and tweeting the particular qutoe :)
+A random quote generator capable of copying, reading out and tweeting the particular qutoe, try it out!